 This rigorous course is designed to accelerate the student's proficiency and achievement in the skills of listening, speaking, reading, and writing.
 Emphasis will be placed on reading and writing skills.
 Readings will include literary works by well-known authors with literary analysis.
 Students will complete the study of grammatical concepts and their applications.
 Increased emphasis will be placed on verbal and aural discrimination.
 The student electing this course should strongly consider taking the AP Language course the following year as the culmination of the sequence.
+Integrated performance assessments are used to assess proficiency in all four skills.
 Honors weighted-grade course.
 Prerequisite: Level 3, B average and recommendation of French 3 teacher.